Building a Strong Brand Position is High on the Agenda for B2B Organizations

 Brand funnel metrics

-The objective at this stage is to measure the awareness (unaided and aided), familiarity, consideration, usage, share of wallet and share of voice of the brand and its competitors across the target market, and identify areas for improvement.
+The objective at this stage is to measure the awareness (unaided and aided), familiarity, consideration, usage, share of wallet and share of mind of the brand and its competitors across the target market, and identify areas for improvement.